dannybarrus/recon/README.md

 # recon

 Why the name?
-A hiring manager I was working with had an email address that was a reference to his background as a Marine scout and forward observer.
-It felt like a fitting nod -- both to his service and to what I hoped to learn from someone with that kind of discipline and attention to detail.
-The name stuck because it fits the work: examine things carefully in the field as a means to improve.
+It's named after a hiring manager I worked with at WTW.
+His email handle happened to include "scout," and I assumed it was a nod to his time in the Marines.
+Turns out the real story is funnier: a Google recommendation engine suggested it to him as a teenager based on his name and an interest in Boy Scouts.
+By the time I learned that, the name had already stuck for good reason anyway.
+Scouting was pivotal in my own life too, I made Eagle Scout, and the discipline and attention to detail it instilled fits the spirit of the work: examine things carefully in the field as a means to improve.

 The philosophy here is to approach problems the way a developer approaches unfamiliar territory -- with curiosity, deliberate